andreaspacher/academic-publishers/README.md

 ### Publishers

-The full list of the publishers and their journal counts is visible in `Output\allpublishers-FINAL-2021-02-05.csv`, or at https://ooir.org/journals/.
+The full list of the publishers and their journal counts is visible in `Output\allpublishers-2022-04-15.xlsx`.

 ### Journals

-The journal list is visible in `Output\alljournals-2021-02-05.csv`, or at https://ooir.org/journals/.
+The journal list is visible in `Output\alljournals-2022-03-02.csv`, or at https://ooir.org/journals/ (the list is based on 2022 data, while the website is from 2021).